arlenawu/credit-risk-analysis/README.md

 # credit-risk-analysis

 # Overview
-This project analyzes financial data of several hundred customers who took out loans in order to develop a model that can predict which customers may be at risk of not being able to pay back their loans.
+This project analyzes financial data of several hundred customers who took out loans in order to develop a model that can predict which customers may be at risk of bad credit.
 Six different machine learning models were tested -- RandomOverSampler, SMOTE, RandomUnderSampler, SMOTEENN, BalancedRandomForestClassifier, and EasyEnsembleClassifier.
 Positive predictions indicate a customer who has a high risk level.

 # Results